 Shpock is a versatile app that allows you to create a store and sell online with just a few taps on your phone.

 When I joined Vinted I was pleasantly surprised to discover a whole community of bloggers on this platform.
-Everyone is selling their clothes for a lot less than their original price, besides, Vinted has highly engaged forum where people share tips to sell, or advice to buy pre-owned designer items, but various topics also.
+Everyone is selling their clothes for a lot less than their original price, besides, Vinted has a highly engaged forum where people share tips to sell, or advice to buy pre-owned designer items, but various topics also.

 On top of everything, Vinted is charging only 5% commission for every transaction, compared with eBay which is charging 10% commission for every transaction.